N5GEH/n5geh.platform/mongo-db/readme.md

-# MongoDB as storage for the context data wihtin FIWARE
+# MongoDB as storage for the context data within FIWARE

 **Note:** Within the total setup procedure always start with the mongoDB first.